35 cybersecurity statistics to lose sleep over in 2025

-Here are 35 eye-opening cybersecurity stats from dozens of security experts -- on crime, jobs and trends -- to consider while developing your 2024 security plan.
+Here are 35 eye-opening cybersecurity stats -- on cybercrime, vulnerabilities, costs, careers and other trends -- to consider while evaluating your 2025 security plan.

-Hackers and data miners continue to become more sophisticated, malicious and just plain greedy.
+Hackers and data miners continue to become more sophisticated, malicious and greedy.
 Even the general public has become aware of security threats and incidents that splash across news headlines.

 In other words, you don't have to be an enterprise IT pro to understand the latest security risks.
 That's the easy part.